-Minnesota Vikings schedule takeaways:
+Minnesota Vikings schedule this week

 - Their Week 7 bye is set between a road game against the Carolina Panthers and a home matchup versus the Dallas Cowboys on Sunday Night Football (Nov.
 28 and Dec.
 12).

-Vikings roster outlook
+Minnesota Vikings roster outlook

 All our predictions are based on the Vikings keeping and starting these key players: